 Hill Inlet Site Plan

-1.1 RationaleSite plans are an important management tool used jointly by the Great Barrier Reef Marine Park Authority (GBRMPA) and the Department of Environment and Resource Management (DERM).
+1.1 RationaleSite plans are an important management tool used jointly by the Great Barrier Reef Marine Park Authority (GBRMPA) and the Department of National Parks, Recreation, Sports and Racing (NPRSR).

 They identify the significant values and management arrangements at a particular site, concentrating on the specific use issues and cumulative impacts.